upstate-csci-200-master/project-palindrome/README.md

 > testA.out - expected output for A version

 Submit to YOUR CodePost account AND then submit the assignment jotform - https://form.jotform.com/200302477347046

+NOTE: if you fail to submit to jotform, you will lose points